 The FEIS includes mitigation requirements.
-The following mitigation measures are recommended conditions of approval:
+The following mitigation measures are conditions of approval:

-- 30.2.1 A Fire Management Plan shall be developed and implemented. - 30.2.2 Fire hydrants shall be included as per fire district design standards. - 30.2.3 Development shall comply with KCC Title 20 Fire and Life Safety, including the International WUI Code defensible space requirements. - 30.2.4 Non- combustible areas immediately adjacent to buildings shall be required. - 30.2.5 The FEIS identified public fire education programs, and additional equipment to mitigate Fire and Medical Response impacts associated with the project.
+- 30.2.1 A Fire Management Plan as approved by the Kittitas County Fire Marshal shall be developed and implemented. - 30.2.2 Fire hydrants shall be included as per fire district design standards. - 30.2.3 Development shall comply with KCC Title 20 Fire and Life Safety, including the International WUI Code defensible space requirements. - 30.2.4 Non-combustible areas immediately adjacent to buildings shall be required.

+30.2.5 The FEIS identified additional equipment to mitigate Fire and Medical Response impacts associated with the project.
 Project contribution to these measures is identified in the FEIS.
 Such contributions can be made a condition of a Development Agreement, with amounts identified appropriate to the 89 unit current proposal.
-The applicant shall to contact the Kittitas Valley Fire District to determine appropriate mitigation measures.
+The applicant shall contact the Kittitas County Fire District #3 to determine appropriate mitigation measures.
 Mitigation measures shall be included in the development agreement.